Esri/arcgis-experience-builder-sdk-resources/samples/widgets/feature-layer/README.md

-# Create a data source using a feature layer
+# Use a feature layer

 Data sources are a key concept of the ArcGIS Experience Builder architecture.
 You may want to utilize a data source within your custom widget.
 This sample demonstrates how to use a feature layer as a data source.